-Completion of this form is voluntary.
-The person process your request.
-It will only be used for the rmation collected on this form is us ed to identify case and Name - Member Telephone Number Medicaid ID Number Mailing Address Program 3 ership City Zip Code Managed Care Organization Today's Date Effective Date of Action Appeal related to: Briefly describe change to ser vice / support: eligibility cost share change to cost share change to service/support ☐ Yes ☐ No 1.
-Did you file an appeal with your MCO's Local Grievance and Appeal Committee? ☐ Yes ☐ No 2.
-If you answered 'yes' to question one (1), did you request the same services to continue during your appeal with the MCO? ☐ Yes ☐ No 3.
-If you answered 'yes' to question one (1), have you appeared before the MCO's Local Grievance and Appeal Committee? ☐ Yes ☐ No If you answered 'yes' to question three (3), have you received a decision from the MCO's Local Grievance and Appeal Committee?
+Completion of this form is volumerocess your request.
+It will on nformation collected on this form is us ed to identify case and Name - Member Telephone Number Medicaid ID Number Mailing Address Program ☐ Family Care ☐ Partr nership PACE City Zip Code Managed Care Organization Today's Date Effective Date of Action Appeal related to: Briefly describe change to service / support: Briefly describe change to service / support: rvice / support: Yes No 1.
+Did you file an appeal with your MCO's Local Grievance and Appeal Committee?
+Yes No If you answered 'yes' to question one (1), did you request the same services to continue during your appeal with the MCO?
+Yes No If you answered 'yes' to question one (1), have you appeared before the MCO's Local Grievance and Appeal Committee?
+Yes No If you answered 'yes' to question three (3), have you received a decision from the MCO's Local Grievance and Appeal Committee?
 (Please attach a copy of the decision, if available.)
 Continuing Your Services During an Appeal of a Reduction or Termination of a Current Service If you request to have your benefits continued, we will continue providing your same service during your appeal if you postmark or fax your appeal on or before the effective date of the intended action.
-You might be responsible for repaying us for the cost of this service if you lose your appeal; however, you may not be required to repay this cost if it would be a significant and substantial financial burden on you. ☐ Check this box if you would like to requ uest the same servi ces to continue during your app peal.
+You might be responsible for repaying us for the cost of this service if you lose your appeal; however, you may not be required to repay this cost if it would be a significant and substantial financial burden on you. ☐ Check this box if you would like to request the same services to continue during your appeal.
 You have a right to free copies of your records including but not limited to medical records relevant to your grievance or appeal.
 To request copies contact your Care Manager or the Member Rights Specialist.
 If you need this form in another language, Braille or large print, please call your Care Manager or the Member Rights Specialist.
-Interpreter and translation services are available free of charge.
-SIGNATURE - Member Date e Signed

-Mail or fax this form AND a copy of the Notice of Action or decision letter to:
+Interpreter and translation services are available free of charge. - SIGNATURE - Member Dat e Signed Mail or fax this form AND a copy of the Notice of Action or decision letter to: